dimostenis/python-ezenv/README.md

 ezenv python3.10
 ```

-Command will:
+That last command will:

 1. look for **python 3.10.x** in your PATH
-1. create virtualenv in `EZVENV_TARGET` in deterministic format, in our example to
+1. create virtualenv in `EZVENV_TARGET` in deterministic format, in our example its gonna be
     - `/Users/me/Virtualenvs/Projects-myproject-x86_64-py3.10.9`
 1. create `,venv3.9.10` file in your project directory, which is an easy way to activate your venv like
     - `source ,venv3.9.10`